Design Optimization of Triple Gas Electron Multiplier for Superior Gain and Reduced Ion Backflow: Results

 \section{Results}

 To optimize the geometry of the GEM foil and enhance the efficacy of the triple GEM detector, numerous investigations have been conducted.
 In the current investigation, extensive simulations were implemented to evaluate the influence of the hole shape on the detector's overall performance and gain.
 To optimize gain, a modified geometry was implemented.
-The copper thickness on the lower surface of the GEM foils was increased to enhance ion collection efficacy, thereby minimizing ion backflow, in order to conduct additional studies.
+The copper thickness on the lower surface of the GEM foils was increased to enhance ion collection efficiency and minimize ion backflow, enabling additional studies.
 Lastly, a comparative analysis was conducted to assess the ratio of ion backflow to gain for the newly proposed geometries in comparison to the standard triple GEM configuration.